athira228/telecom-customer-churn-analysis/README.md

 ## Documentation

-A detailed project report is included in the Documentation folder.
+A detailed project report is included.